thienhungho/yii2-favorites/README.md

 Config
 ------------

-Add module MediaManage to your `AppConfig` file.
+Add module FavoriteManage to your `AppConfig` file.

 ```php
 ...